 Understanding your workplace rights as a new parent

 An increasing number of fathers are choosing to take paternity leave in order to care for a new arrival to the family or to provide support to their partners.
-Entitlements to time off and pay have changed over time and are due to change again when shared parental leave is introduced in 2015.
 Currently fathers and adopters are entitled to the following paternity leave and paternity pay.

-Employees (and only employees) are entitled to take either one whole week or two consecutive weeks’ ordinary paternity leave (OPL) within 56 days of a child’s birth or placement for adoption as long as they meet certain eligibility criteria.
+Employees (and only employees) were previously entitled to take either one whole week or two consecutive weeks’ ordinary paternity leave (OPL) within 56 days of a child’s birth or placement for adoption as long as they meet certain eligibility criteria.
 The purpose of ordinary paternity leave is to enable the employee to care for the child, or to support the child’s mother or adopter.
+From 6 April 2026, fathers and partners can now take paternity leave within 52 weeks of the birth / adoption.

-To be entitled you must have sufficient service with your employer, be in one of the specified relationships with either the child or the child’s mother or adopter, and have responsibility for the child’s upbringing (or be expecting to do so).
-Sufficient service is at least 26 weeks at a particular point before the birth is due or adoption is notified.
+To be entitled you must be in one of the specified relationships with either the child or the child’s mother or adopter, and have responsibility for the child’s upbringing (or be expecting to do so).
+From 6 April 2026, there is no minimum service requirement for employees to be eligible for paternity leave.
 The relationship has to be either the father of the child or the spouse, civil partner or partner of its mother.
 You must tell your employer, at least 15 weeks before the week the baby is expected, the baby’s due date, when you want your leave to start (e.g. the day of the birth or the week after the birth) and if you want 1 or 2 weeks’ leave.
 Your employer can ask for this in writing.

 Employees who take ordinary paternity leave following the birth or adoption of a child will, if they meet the eligibility and notice requirements which are similar to those set out above, be entitled to ordinary statutory paternity pay (OSPP).
 In addition, you must be receiving pay that is not less than the lower earnings limit for national insurance purposes.
-It is paid for one or two weeks at £156.66, or 90% of average weekly earnings (whichever is lower).
+It is paid for one or two weeks at £194.32 (as of 6 April 2026), or 90% of average weekly earnings (whichever is lower).

 You are likely to be eligible for SPL if you satisfy the two tests.
 The ‘continuity of employment test’ means that you have been employed for 26 weeks by the end of the 15th week before the week the baby is due.
 You must also still be working at the start of each period of leave.